Nantes: Architecture

 After the Renaissance, Nantes developed west of its medieval core along new embankments.
 Trade-derived wealth permitted the construction of many public monuments during the 18th century, most designed by the neoclassical architects Jean-Baptiste Ceineray and Mathurin Crucy.
 They include the Chamber of Accounts of Brittany (now the préfecture, 1763–1783); the Graslin Theatre (1788); Place Foch, with its column and statue of Louis XVI (1790), and the stock exchange (1790–1815).
 Place Royale was completed in 1790, and the large fountain added in 1865.
 Its statues represent the city of Nantes, the Loire and its main tributaries.
 The city's 18th-century heritage is also reflected in the hôtels particuliers and other private buildings for the wealthy, such as the Cours Cambronne (inspired by Georgian terraces).
 Although many of the 18th-century buildings have a neoclassical design, they are adorned with sculpted rococo faces and balconies.
 This architecture has been called "Nantais baroque".

-Most of Nantes' churches were rebuilt during the 19th century, a period of population growth and religious revival after the French Revolution.
+Most of Nantes's churches were rebuilt during the 19th century, a period of population growth and religious revival after the French Revolution.
 Most were rebuilt in Gothic Revival style, including the city's two basilicas: Saint-Nicolas and Saint-Donatien.
 The first, built between 1844 and 1869, was one of France's first Gothic Revival projects.
 The latter was built between 1881 and 1901, after the Franco-Prussian War (which triggered another Catholic revival in France).
 Notre-Dame-de-Bon-Port, near the Loire, is an example of 19th-century neoclassicism.
 Built in 1852, its dome was inspired by that of Les Invalides in Paris.
 The Passage Pommeraye, built in 1840–1843, is a multi-storey shopping arcade typical of the mid-19th century.

 Industrial architecture includes several factories converted into leisure and business space, primarily on the Isle of Nantes.
 The former Lefèvre-Utile factory is known for its Tour Lu, a publicity tower built in 1909.
 Two cranes in the former harbour, dating to the 1950s and 1960s, have also become landmarks.
 Recent architecture is dominated by postwar concrete reconstructions, modernist buildings and examples of contemporary architecture such as the courts of justice, designed by Jean Nouvel in 2000.